-Our Board has a formal Charter setting out its role and responsibilities.
+The Board has a formal Charter setting out its role and responsibilities.
 The interests of the Members are paramount to our operations.
-These interests are best protected when the company stays strongly focused on its objectives and legal obligations.
-In fulfilling this role our Board is responsible for setting the overall governance framework.
+These interests are best protected when TCU stays strongly focused on its objectives and legal obligations.
+In fulfilling this role the Board is responsible for setting the overall governance framework.
 This includes:

-- providing strategic guidance - establishing and monitoring our performance against our objectives - ensuring the integrity of internal controls and information systems - ensuring regulatory compliance - setting our appetite and tolerance for risk - maintaining sound financial and risk management systems oversight
+- · providing strategic guidance - establishing and monitoring our performance against our objectives - ensuring the integrity of internal controls and information systems - ensuring regulatory compliance - setting our appetite and tolerance for risk - maintaining sound financial and risk management systems oversight

-To assist in the execution of these responsibilities our Board has established a number of key committees, each with its own charter.
-Our Board has delegated responsibility for the 'day to day' operations and management of the Credit Union to the CEO and the Executive Team.
+To assist in the execution of these responsibilities the Board has established a number of key committees, each with its own charter.
+The Board has delegated responsibility for the 'day to day' operations and management of TCU to the CEO.